Resolving FSMA 204 KDE Schema Drift and Silent Type Coercion in Supplier Ingestion Pipelines

 raise ValueError(f"Unsupported type for date_received: {type(v)}")

-strict=Truedisables Pydantic’s automatic type coercion (e.g.,"12.5"tofloat), forcing explicit parsing.extra="forbid"prevents suppliers from injecting undocumented fields that could mask schema drift.- The
+strict=Truedisables Pydantic’s automatic type coercion (for example"12.5"tofloat), forcing explicit parsing so no field is quietly reinterpreted.extra="forbid"prevents suppliers from injecting undocumented fields that could mask schema drift instead of surfacing it.- The

-date_receivedvalidator explicitly rejects naive datetimes, aligning with ISO 8601 requirements for unambiguous temporal tracking. - Leading zeros are preserved by treating the lot identifier as an immutable string at the boundary.
+date_receivedvalidator explicitly rejects naive datetimes, aligning with ISO 8601 requirements for unambiguous temporal tracking, and it must receive the raw string — feed pydantic the CSV value, not a pre-parsed pandasTimestamp, or the damage is already done upstream. - Leading zeros are preserved by treating the lot identifier as an immutable string at the boundary.

 Note that business_location_id uses an alphanumeric pattern ([A-Z0-9]{6,20}) for internal business system IDs, which may differ from GS1 GLNs.
-When this field maps to a GS1 GLN, the pattern should be ^\d{13}$ (13 numeric digits only).
+When this field maps to a GS1 GLN, the pattern should be ^\d{13}$ (13 numeric digits only), and the value should additionally pass a mod-10 check-digit test before it is trusted.

 Validation alone is insufficient if a malformed batch halts the entire ingestion service.
-Production pipelines must isolate failures, maintain throughput for valid records, and prevent cascading degradation.
-A quarantine-first routing pattern paired with a lightweight circuit breaker achieves this:
+A quarantine-first routing pattern paired with a lightweight circuit breaker isolates failures, maintains throughput for valid records, and prevents cascading degradation.

 Figure — Quarantine-first ingestion flow: